 All permitting fees are assessed an additional five (5) percent Technology Fee.
 Fees are subject to change based on County codes.

 Following agency approvals of plans/drawings and payment of fees, a permit is issued.
 A permit may be revoked if issued in error.
 A permit may be voided if construction has not started, has been suspended or discontinued.

 Inspections must be requested and conducted at least once every six months until the completion of the fence when a final inspection is performed and approved.
-Visit our Inspections Division pages to schedule an inspection.
+To schedule an inspection, call 301-755-9000 or schedule an inspection online.

 - "Currently, the Zoning Ordinance does not provide regulations to prevent fences from being constructed 'inside out.'
 This legislation amends the regulations, for aesthetic purposes, to prohibit the location of support posts and rails on the exterior side of the fence."